build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 We can see that the `avahi-daemon` is running.
 Huzzah!

-We should be able to that running service to perform name resolution on our local network.
+We should be able to use that running service to perform name resolution on our local network.
 Let's start by `ping`ing `host-f`.
 The first thing `ping` will have to do is resolve the hostname to an IP address.
-But, just like in other chapters, we wanna see what's happening in all this communication.
+But, just like in other chapters, we wanna see what's happening behind the scenes in all this communication.
 Let's use our old friend `tcpdump`!

 ### Performing a `tcpdump` to examine multicast name-resolution on one network

-We'll need to open 3 terminal sessions:
+We'll need to open 3 terminal sessions (the order is important here):

 * `host-f`: `tcpdump -nvvv`
 * `host-c`: `tcpdump -nvvv`